kimutaiRop/statis/README.md

 **$**`npm run build`

-this will make the frontend files for genie by comppiling the react jsx code
+this will make the frontend files for genie by compiling the react jsx code and create build, I prefer this to running two servers, (react and genie) in local machine

+however, if you are contributing then running both will save you alot of time, you dont have to worry...
+I took care of the cors origins for all servers in genie already as log as you dont mess up where you should not

-## start server on linux
+## start server

+### on unix system

 **$** `bin/serve`
-this will start genie server if on unix
+this will start genie server if on unix, this will also take care of modules needed

-## on windows
+### on windows

 **/bin>**`cd bin`